Robust Probabilistic Modeling with Bayesian Data Reweighting: Introduction

 The second theme is robust Bayesian analysis, which studies sensitivity with respect to the prior \citep{berger1994overview}.
 Recent advances directly focus on sensitivity of the posterior \citep{minsker2014robust,miller2015robust} or the posterior predictive distribution \citep{kucukelbir2015population}.
 We draw connections to these ideas throughout this paper.

 The third theme is data reweighting.
 This involves designing individual reweighting schemes for specific tasks and models.
 Consider robust methods that toss away ``outliers.''
 This strategy involves manually assigning binary weights to datapoints \citep{huber2011robust}.
 Another example is covariate shift adaptation/importance sampling where reweighting transforms data to match another target distribution \citep{veach1995optimally,sugiyama2007covariate, shimodaira2000improving,wen2014robust}.
-A final example is maximum L$q$-likelihood estimation \citep{ferrari2010maximum,qin2013maximum,qin2016robust}.
+A final example is maximum L$q$-likelihood estimation \citep{ferrari2010maximum, qin2013maximum, qin2016robust}.
 Its solutions can be interpreted as a solution to a weighted likelihood, whose weights are proportional to a power transformation of the density.
 In contrast, \gls{RPM}s treat weights as latent variables.
-The weights are automatically inferred; no custom design is required. \gls{RPM}s also connect to ideas around ensemble learning and boosting \citep{schapire2012boosting}.
-Boosting procedures reweight datapoints to build an ensemble of predictors for supervised learning, whereas \gls{RPM}s apply to Bayesian models in general.
+The weights are automatically inferred; no custom design is required. \gls{RPM}s also closely connect to ideas around boosting \citep{schapire2012boosting} and variational tempering \citep{mandt2016variational}, which also places an exponential weight on the likelihood term.
+However, they serve different purposes.
+Boosting reweights to build an ensemble of predictors for supervised learning; variational tempering reweights to escape poor local minima; \gls{RPM}s reweight to mitigate model mismatch in Bayesian modeling.